Elk Rock State Park

-Elk Rock State Park is a state park of Iowa, USA, located in Marion County situated on both upstream banks of Red Rock Reservoir.
+Elk Rock State Park is a public recreation area in Marion County, Iowa, United States, situated on both upstream banks of Red Rock Reservoir.
 Knoxville at the southwest and Pella to the northeast are the nearest cities.
-On north are Otley and Monroe; at the west is Pleasantville.

-Elk Rock has two areas: the main area and the "Mile Long Bridge" area.
-The bridge area is much smaller than the main area but has a couple of shelters and a restroom facility.
+The state park comprises its main area and the smaller "Mile Long Bridge" area.
+The main area has campsites, boat ramps, and trails.

-The main area has many camp sites, two boat ramps, park office, and various trails.

 History

 Native American inhabitation dates back five thousand years.
 The Sac and Fox tribes granted white settlers rights to the grounds in 1842.
 The outlines of the extinct town of Red Rock lie at the bottom of the lake.
 The United States Army Corps of Engineers began construction of a dam in 1960 and completed it in 1969.
 In 1969, the Iowa Conservation Commission leased land from the Corps of Engineers to establish North Elk Rock (now Cordova Park).
 In 1978, a lease was obtained for South Elk Rock which is now what is considered Elk Rock State Park.